guilhermejaques/scenespy/README.md

 - Generates metadata files such as `scenes.json` and, when necessary, `cut_errors.json`.

 ## How to use
+If you want to use scenespy directly in Google Colab or other cloud services: [Scenespy ipynb](https://github.com/guilhermejaques/scenespy/blob/main/Scenespy_Colab.ipynb)

 1. Open Scenespy.
 2. In **Source video**, select one or more videos.